Aaron-Cunningham/C2060506_csc1034_practical1_2022/README.md

 will times the original panda size by 2
 + Type in the terminal `python walking_panda.py --colour-blue` to make the Panda blue
 + Type in the terminal `python walking_panda.py --pandas="int value here"` to duplicate the Pandas
++ Use arrow keys to control the panda on x and y axis.